Boaters-Market/.github/profile/README.md

 ## What We Do

-- **Marketplace:** Buy, sell, and connect with the best boating gear and services.
+- **Marketplace:** Buy or sell boats easily - with no fees or additional costs!
 - **Community Reviews:** Honest insights from actual boaters—no sugarcoating.
 - **Resource Hub:** Stay informed with up-to-date tips, trends, and technical advice.